 What Documents Do I Need For A Brick And Mortar Store?

-There are a number of legal documents you will need to be able to open and operate a brick and mortar store.
-We’ve summarised some of the key ones to look at below.
+There are a number of legal documents required to launch and operate a brick and mortar store.
+Below are some of the essential agreements and policies you should consider:

 Do I Need A Lease Agreement For A Brick And Mortar Store?

-Unless you plan on purchasing a spot outright or operating your store from a home location (check zoning regulation before doing this), you will be needing a Lease Agreement for your store.
+Unless you plan to purchase the premises outright or operate your store from a home location (ensure that local zoning regulations allow this), you’ll need a Lease Agreement for your premises.

 Should I Have Terms And Conditions?